 How is Gaucher Disease Inherited?

 Gaucher disease is inherited in an autosomal recessive manner.
 Normally, a person has two working copies of the gene that provides the instruction code for making the glucocerebrosidase enzyme.
 When a person has one normal gene and one faulty gene they are called a “carrier” and do not develop Gaucher disease.
 When two carrier parents have children, each parent will pass one of their genes (either the normal gene or the faulty gene) to their child.
 With each pregnancy, two carrier parents have a 25% chance of having an unaffected child, a 1 in 2 (50%) chance of having a carrier child, and a 1 in 4 chance (25%) of having a child affected by Gaucher disease.4 Males and females are equally affected.

 How Common is Gaucher Disease?

-Type 1 Gaucher disease is one of the most common lysosomal disorders and affects approximately 1:40,000- 60,000 people in the general population.
+Type 1 Gaucher disease is one of the most common lysosomal disorders and affects approximately one in 44,000 people worldwide.
 Type 1 Gaucher disease is also the most common Jewish genetic disease affecting ~1:855 of Ashkenazi ancestry.4

 1 Futerman AH, Platt FM.
 The metabolism of glucocerebrosides – From 1965 to the present.